Federal Government Organizations other than the Department of War

-The Federal government organizations (other than the DoD) began to deploy IPv6 as a result of this Office of Management and Budget (OMB) memorandum.
-Other Federal government organizations’ policy and guidance memoranda issued since that time can be found in Part 1: United States (US) Federal government (other than the DoD) organizations documents in the United States (US) IPv6 and IoT Policy, Guidance and Best Practices article in the General Information section.
+The Federal government organizations (other than the DoW) began to deploy IPv6 as a result of this Office of Management and Budget (OMB) memorandum.
+Other Federal government organizations’ policy and guidance memoranda issued since that time can be found in Part 1: United States (US) Federal government (other than the DoW) organizations documents in the United States (US) IPv6 and IoT Policy, Guidance, and Best Practices article in the General Information section.
 Each Federal government organization usually assigned responsibility for IPv6 deployment across the organization to an Office, Group or Team within the organization.
 A partial list of Federal government organizations appears in this IPv6 Points of Contact article in the General Information section.
 A 2022 Federal Frequently Asked Questions (FAQ) update providing more information about Federal government organizations’ IPv6 deployment can be found here.
 A 2016 Federal FAQ is available here.
 The original 2011 Federal FAQ is still available here.

 General Services Administration Contracts